hannasoderstromdev/movie-ratings/README.md

 Features:

-- Design changes for bottom menu and buttons.
+- Design changes for bottom menu and buttons

 - Renaming page previously named "New" to "Add"